pazitron1/old-email-tribe/README.md

 ## FYI

 This is a version 1 of Email tribe project, a niche email job board for email professionals.
-The project's code base has been migrated and improved, the new version is in the email-tribe repo.
+The project's code base has been migrated and improved, the new version is in the <a href="https://github.com/pazitron1/email-tribe" target="_blank">email-tribe</a> repo.
 The remaining part to be migrated is the Job Post Wizard, a multistep Vue.js based workflow which allows to create a job, preview it, select the payment amound and submit for admin's approval.

 For the wizard code, please refer to the following: old-email-tribe/resources/js/components/Jobs/Wizard/